 Whether you've had relaxed hair for decades or you recently received a chemical straightening treatment, the time might come when you want to switch back to natural.
 Is it actually possible to take a perm out of your hair without a big chop?
-Below, we separate the myths from the facts and share advice for your smoothest transition back to natural hair.
+We asked our two natural hair experts, Leigh Hardges and Miko Branch, to guide you on your journey to growing out your relaxer.

-Can I Strip a Relaxer From My Hair?
+Can You Strip a Relaxer From Hair?

-How to Switch to Natural Hair
+How to Remove Relaxer From Hair

-The chemicals used during a relaxing treatment break down the protein bonds in your hair in order to change the texture.
+As previously mentioned, the chemicals used during a relaxing treatment break down the bonds in your hair in order to change the texture.
 What this means is no shortcut will be able to bring your natural hair back to life.
 In fact, the only surefire way to remove a relaxer is to cut off the processed hair, which is commonly referred to as “the big chop.”
 If you’re not comfortable with the idea of cutting your hair off, allow enough time to regrow your strands first.
 If you were wishing to wake up with new hair, this might not be the answer you want to hear, but it’s not as interminable as you might think.
 Hair usually grows an average of half an inch per month, so in six months, with proper care, you should see around three inches of growth.

-How to Style Your Hair
+How to Style Hair While Transitioning to Natural Hair